-A roguelike game is a type of role-playing game named after the first of its kind, Rogue.
-Features that are common to all Roguelikes include depth (you can do lots of things in them, though the level of detail varies from game to game), high difficulty, lack of plot, permanent death, and randomization of content.
-Basically, expect lots of tactical options and such, though Crawl has fewer than some others.
+A roguelike game is a type of role-playing game named after the genre defining Rogue.
+Features that are common to all Roguelikes include depth, permanent death, and randomization of content.
+Basically, expect lots of tactical and strategical options, though Crawl is more condensed than some others.

-Roguelikes are not easy.
-Everything is a legitimate threat, to an extent, and this only abates slightly at higher levels.
+Crawl autosaves often.
+So barring cheat options like explore mode, once you die, you die.
+Your save file is erased.
+Therefore, everything is a legitimate threat to some extent, and this only abates slightly at higher levels.
 Things can kill you if you're not careful, even things you wouldn't normally consider dangerous.
-Nothing is pre-identified for you.
 And yes, you will often die in horrible, random, arbitrary ways.
-Oh, and if you die, the game erases your save file.
 Have fun starting over.
+Roguelikes are not easy.

-With a few exceptions (such as ADOM), a roguelike's plot consists of the following: go down into a randomly generated dungeon, reach the final level, and either kill the boss or, more commonly, grab an item and escape.
-Why?
-Well, in NetHack, you want to get this amulet for your god.
-In Crawl, you want the Orb of Zot for some reason that's never explained.
-Xom could tell you, but then he'd have to kill you.
+With a few exceptions (such as ADOM), a classical roguelike's plot consists of the following: go down into a randomly generated dungeon, reach the final level, and either kill the boss or, more commonly, grab an item and escape.
+Why do this?
+Well, in NetHack, you want to get the Amulet for your god.
+In Crawl, you want the Orb of Zot for absolutely no defined reason.
+Xom could tell you, but then it'd have to kill you.
 Other than getting runes and the Orb, or unlocking treasure troves, there are no quests.
 Other than a shop (a glorified menu), there are no dedicated NPCs.

 Dungeon Crawl compared to other roguelikes

 Crawl seems easier, at first glance, but it's not.
 It is, however, friendlier.
 At least in DCSS, there are no real instadeaths.
 If something kills you, it'll probably be something you at least half-expected: an out-of-depth monster at an early level, rather than a necklace you put on happening to be an amulet of strangulation.
 The only non-HP related death as of 0.29 is the Zot clock, and that's only when you are reduced to below 10% of your natural maximum HP, and only after multiple, significantly long warnings.